 The Evaluation of Student's Practicum Performance: Speech-Language Pathology is the method by which the student will be evaluated.
-The evaluation is based upon the Knowledge and Skills Acquisition (KASA) document or competencies required of the Department of Communication Disorders and by ASHA.
+The evaluation is based upon the ASHA Standards for the Certificate of Clinical Competence (effective date January 1, 2020).
 The evaluations are discussed with the student.
 The student and supervisors use the evaluation information to discuss the student's progress as a clinician.
 The supervisors and student must sign and duplicate the midterm and final evaluation forms and return the original document to the Director of Clinical Education.